koenrane/koenrane.xyz/content/about-site.md

 # CONTENT
 ---
-> *All men dream: but not equally.
+> [!quote] *All men dream: but not equally.
 Those who dream by night in the dusty recesses of their minds, wake in the day to find that it was vanity: but the dreamers of the day are dangerous men, for they may act on their dreams with open eyes, to make them possible.*
 >
 >[T.E.
 Lawrence](https://en.wikipedia.org/wiki/T._E._Lawrence), [*Seven Pillars of Wisdom*](https://en.wikipedia.org/wiki/Seven_Pillars_of_Wisdom)